Scots grandmother, 96, in Australian visa row

 Christina Grant's family, who live in New South Wales, flew her to Australia following the death of her son and carer, Robert, in February 2015.

-Her family believed they had met the requirements of her visa, which expires later this month.
+Her family believed they had met the requirements of her visa, which has expired.

 Immigration officials said they had been working with the family and made no arrangements to remove Mrs Grant.